pivotal-cf/docs-tiledev/README.md

 1. Work your way through each topic, replacing the placeholders in ALL-CAPS and following the instructions in **bold**.
 1. Complete the subnav by replacing the placeholders in ALL-CAPS in the subnav file at `book/master_middleman/source/subnavs/service_subnav.erb` in this repo.
 1. View your documentation as a live local site in a browser, by following the steps below in the [How To Use Bookbinder To View Your Docs](#bookbinder) section.
-1. When you've finished your documentation, push your docs up to the remote and email the PCF Docs Team at cf-docs@pivotal.io.
+1. When you've finished your documentation, push your docs up to the remote and email the PCPivotal Platform Docs Team at cf-docs@pivotal.io.

 ### <a id='bookbinder'></a>How To Use Bookbinder To View Your Docs

 [Bookbinder](https://github.com/pivotal-cf/bookbinder/blob/master/README.md) is a command-line utility for stitching Markdown docs into a hostable web app.
-The PCF Docs Team uses Bookbinder to publish our docs site, but you can also use Bookbinder to view a live version of your documentation on your local machine.
+The Pivotal Platform Docs Team uses Bookbinder to publish our docs site, but you can also use Bookbinder to view a live version of your documentation on your local machine.

 Bookbinder draws the content for the site from `docs-content`, the subnav from `docs-book`, and various layout configuration and assets from `docs-layout`.